 - Light tidying, household organization, laundry

-- Helping caregivers adjust to a special/high need baby
+- Helping caregivers adjust to a special need or high need baby

 - Helping older siblings adjust to the new baby

 - Pet care (feeding pets, walking dogs, etc.)

 - Identifying needs for further support or referrals

 I love to help parents by preparing delicious, nutritious meals during postpartum doula shifts.
 I work with any dietary framework and preference and can even do your grocery shopping!
 If having me prepare meals while you're spending time with your baby sounds absolutely heavenly, let me know!

 We'll talk about what kinds of foods you like and tend to have around your home, if there are any important allergies or foods to avoid, and discuss postpartum nutrition as it applies.